 To choose the right size air purifier, you will need to measure the square footage of the room that needed cleaning.
 The easiest way is to get the master floor plan and you will have the square footage of the rooms.
 If you don’t have that, get a measuring tape and measure the 2 perpendicular walls in feet.
 Multiply the width and length numbers and you will have yourself the square footage of the room.
 Rinse and repeat the steps to get the rest e.g. living room, kitchen, and dining room.
 Add those numbers together and you will have an idea what sizes of air purifier is needed to cover your entire home.

-Another way is to refer to the CADR developed by Association of Home Appliance Manufacturers (AHAM).
+Another way is to refer to the CADR developed by the Association of Home Appliance Manufacturers (AHAM).
 CADR or Clean Air Delivery Rate is a metric used to rate the hourly airflow performance of an air purifier.
 The volume of filtered air is measured in cubic feet per minute (cfm) with 3 separate tests conducted for dust, pollen, and smoke.
-Take note that not all air purifiers participate in AHAM certified, independent test.
+Take note that not all air purifiers participate in AHAM certified, independent tests.
 For models that do, you will have a voluntary label called AHAM Verifide printed on the box.

 The Different Types of Air Purifiers And Pollutants

 The types of air cleaners will determine if you need to place an air purifier in each room.
 There are few common types of air purifiers in the market: HEPA air purifier, deodorizer, UVGI cleaner, PCO Cleaner, Ionizer, and Electrostatic precipitators.
 The best option would be a mechanical air purifier that comes with a HEPA filter and a carbon filter.
 This is because most air cleaners are designed to focus only on a particular set of pollutants.
-For example, a carbon air purifier that can only remove smoke particles and odors.
+For example, a carbon air purifier can only remove smoke particles and odors.
 If you have dust concerns, you will need an additional air purifier with a HEPA filter to capture airborne dust.

-Not everyone has the same health condition and air quality problem.
+Not everyone has the same health condition and air quality problems.
 Even if you and your family member all live under the same roof, everyone might have a different tolerance level against allergens.
 For example, one family member might have trouble with pet dander from indoor pets while another person might be MCS but have no issue with pets.
 If you are hyperallergic to dust, dust mite, pollen, mold, pet dander, chemical smoke, bacteria, and viruses, it is best to have an air purifier in each room.
 Remember, it takes around 30 minutes to 2 hours to clean a room.
 Having more than one air purifier at home will ensure the indoor air is always clean.
 With clean, healthy air, there is less chance of you falling sick and allergies being triggered.

 Do Air Purifiers Use a Lot of Electricity?

 Most air purifiers have a low power consumption rate identical to other smaller home appliances.
 In fact, some air purifiers consume as little electricity as a light bulb.
-Even if you leave the air purifier running all-day for months, you should not see any major increase in the electricity bill.
+Even if you leave the air purifier running all day for months, you will not see any major increase in the electricity bill.
 Do note that some states like Hawaii have higher electricity tiers that will snowball the cost a lot quicker.
 Look for an Energy Star certified unit if you want the most energy-efficient air purifier.